 Until recently, if you were one of the millions of people with a refractive error, eyeglasses and contact lenses were the only options for correcting vision.
-But with the arrival of refractive surgery, some people with myopia (nearsightedness), hyperopia (farsightedness), or astigmatism (a cornea with unequal curves), may have their vision improved through surgery.
+But with the arrival of refractive surgery, some people with myopia (nearsightedness), hyperopia (farsightedness), or astigmatism (a cornea with unequal curves), and presbyopia (difficulty reading after the age of 40 and above) may have their vision improved through surgery.

-Laser assisted in situ keratomileusis, or LASIK, is a refractive procedure that uses an automated blade and a laser to permanently reshape the corne.
+Laser assisted in situ keratomileusis, or LASIK, is a refractive procedure that uses a ‘bladeless’ all-laser (femtosecond and excimer laser), or an automated blade and a laser to permanently reshape the cornea.

 A shield protects the flap for the first day and night.
 Vision should be clear by the next day.
 Healing after surgery is often less painful than with other methods of refractive surgery since the laser removes tissue from the inside of the cornea and not the surface.
 If needed, eyedrops can be taken for pain and usually are only needed up to one week.

 Some people experience poor night vision after LASIK.
 The surgery may result in undercorrection or overcorrection, which can often be improved with a second surgery.
 More rare and serious complications include a dislocated flap, epithelial in-growth and inflammation underneath the flap.
 Most complications can be managed without any loss of vision.
 Permanent vision loss is very rare.

 The ideal candidate for LASIK has a stable refractive error within the correctable range, is free of eye disease, is at least eighteen years old and is willing to accept the potential risks, complications and side effects of LASIK. a.
 The reshaped cornea helps focus light directly onto the retina to produce clearer vision.